Storm of Love: Season 1: Laura Mahler and Alexander Saalfeld

 Handsome, charming Alexander Saalfeld is the eldest son of Werner and Charlotte Saalfeld and one of the heirs to the Hotel Fürstenhof.
 One day he meets the beautiful Laura Mahler in a park in Munich.
 The pair spend a magical day together and then part ways.
 Laura is hired as a pastry chef at the Fürstenhof and comes face to face with Alexander.
 They begin seeing each other and fall madly in love.
 However, Alexander and Laura both get the shock of their lives when it is revealed that Werner Saalfeld is also Laura's father!
 That means Alexander and Laura are half-siblings and their relationship is now forbidden.
 Laura meets Christian Deville, whose wife, Sophia, is in a coma at the local hospital.
-Alexander reunites with his ex-fiancee Katherina Klinker-Emden.
+Alexander reunites with his ex-fiancée Katherina Klinker-Emden.
 Alexander is still in love with Laura, but marries Katherina, hoping it will finally help him move on.
 Unbeknownst to Laura and Alexander, Saalfeld family friend, Alfons Sonnbichler, has discovered he is actually Alexander's biological father, which means they are not siblings after all.

 After Christian's wife passes away, he and Laura begin seeing each other.
 Laura and Alexander become overwhelmed with their feelings for each other and sleep together.
 Laura is disgusted that she slept with her "brother," but Alexander has no regrets and feels he is meant to be with Laura.
 Eventually, Christian reveals to Laura his name is actually Gregor Bergmeister and Sophia was his girlfriend not his wife.
 It turns out the real Christian Deville was Sophia's husband who she killed in self-defense and whose body Gregor helped dispose of.
 Laura is understanding and gives Gregor the courage to turn himself in, which he does and receives a suspended sentence.
 Gregor proposes to Laura and she accepts.
 Laura is horrified to find out she is pregnant since the baby might be the product of incest.
-When Laura confesses to sleeping with Alexander, he calls off their wedding, but eventually agrees to stand by Laura.
-Gregor overhears Alfons confessing in church that he is Alexander's father, but does not say anything.
-Gregor finally confesses the truth about Alexander's paternity to Laura, who in turn tells Alexander.
+When Laura confesses to sleeping with Alexander, Gregor calls off their engagement, but eventually agrees to stand by Laura.
+Gregor overhears Alfons confessing in church that he is Alexander's father.
+Gregor tells Laura the truth about Alexander's paternity, who in turn tells Alexander.
+Alexander feels betrayed by his family for not telling him the truth, especially since it kept him and Laura apart.
 Since she now knows Alexander is not her brother and Alexander's marriage to Katherina has ended, Laura now must choose between Gregor and Alexander.
 Laura knows Alexander is the love of her life and leaves a heartbroken Gregor for him.
+Laura and Alexander are over the moon to finally be together with no obstacles.
 They become engaged and look forward to the birth of their child.
-Laura is kidnapped by Alexander's psychotic ex, Helen Marinelli, on their wedding day.
+On their wedding day, Laura is kidnapped by Alexander's psychotic ex, Helen Marinelli.
 Thankfully, she is rescued by Alexander.
 The pair are finally married and leave to start a new life in Brussels.
 A few months later, their daughter is born and named Hannah.
 They later have a son named Peter, nicknamed Leander.